maws/EGE/README.md

 When the project has passed the stage of basically a programmer playground, yes I will review pull requests.
 Until then, fork and build at your own risk!
 It may fail, hard.

 * **Can I use the source from this repository?**
 Yes you can.
-Howsoever I would like to be credited, it is not required.
+Howsoever I would like to be credited, but it is not required.
 [DO WHAT THE FUCK YOU WANT TO](http://www.wtfpl.net/txt/copying/)